 cp2k.run inputfile.inp > outputfile.out

-The runscript is influenced by the environment variable OMP_NUM_THREADS, which by default is set to 4.
+For cp2k version 2.3, the runscript is influenced by the environment variable OMP_NUM_THREADS, which by default is set to 4.
 Setting this variable to 1 turns off OpenMP parallelism off entirely, while setting it to 16 on Triolith will maximise OpenMP parallelism and minimise node memory usage.
 This is done at the expense of time of execution.
 The default of 4 is set with respect to execution time and memory footprint only.
 Changing the OMP_NUM_THREADS variable can be done like

 and can be set in the batch job sumission file before invoking the CP2K run script.